polkhe/2024-04-22-Talk-PyConDE-Metaclasses/slides/metaclasses.md

 wonder whether you need them, you don’t (the people who actually need them know with certainty that they need them, and don’t need an explanation about why).

-  — Tim Peters, inventor of the timsort algorithm and prolific Python contributor
+  — Tim Peters

 Note:

+Tim Peters: inventor of the timsort algorithm and prolific Python contributor.

 So why study them?